raybbian/iUtils/README.md

 ## What iUtilities Offers

-These are some applications that become possible, based on this driver's functionality.
+These are some applications that become possible, based on this driver's functionality:

-### Monitor Mirroring/Extending to iDevice

-Using a USB-C cable and the hidden **Network** device mode, one can mirror/extend their screen to their iDevice using applications such as [Moonlight](https://moonlight-stream.org/) over "Ethernet" with virtually zero latency.
+- **Monitor Mirroring/Extending to iDevice**: Using a USB-C cable and the hidden **Network** device mode, one can mirror/extend their screen to their iDevice using applications such as [Moonlight](https://moonlight-stream.org/) over "Ethernet" with virtually zero latency.
 One could experiment with sending raw video at lower resolutions, turning their iDevice into a true "extra monitor".

-### Virtual Apple Capture Card

-Using the hidden **Valeria** device mode, one can record and share their iDevice's screen using applications such as [OBS](https://obsproject.com/) directly onto their PC without the need to store video on the iDevice.
+- **Virtual Apple Capture Card**: Using the hidden **Valeria** device mode, one can record and share their iDevice's screen using applications such as [OBS](https://obsproject.com/) directly onto their PC without the need to store video on the iDevice.

-### Super Speed File Transfers

-Using the hidden **Network** device mode, one can set up a P2P connection and transfer files at speeds up to 3Gbps (375 Megabytes per second, much faster that 99% of home networks)!
+- **Super Speed File Transfers**: Using the hidden **Network** device mode, one can set up a P2P connection and transfer files at speeds up to 3Gbps (375 Megabytes per second, much faster that 99% of home networks)!

 ## What iUtilities Preserves

-Because iUtilities simply extends the capabilities of your iDevice, the following functionalities can still be used without issue.
+Because iUtilities simply extends the capabilities of your iDevice, the following functionalities can still be used without issue:

-### iTunes Backup and Communication

-The USBMUX USB interface that Apple uses for iTunes and device communication is simply passed through to Apple's own driver.
+- **Itunes Backup and Communication**: The USBMUX USB interface that Apple uses for iTunes and device communication is simply passed through to Apple's own driver.

-### PTP Photo Transfer and Sharing

-The PTP USB interface is similary passed through to the Windows MTP driver - you can still share, access, and backup photos on your iDevice through your Windows machine.
+- **PTP Photo Transfer and Sharing**: The PTP USB interface is similary passed through to the Windows MTP driver - you can still share, access, and backup photos on your iDevice through your Windows machine.

-### Charging Device

-A user's iDevice will still be able to charge normally.
+- **Charging Device**: A user's iDevice will still be able to charge normally.